freaktechnik/humanoids-bePage/README.md

 This repository includes quite a few sub-sites.
 [Index.vue](src/pages/Index.vue) is the main site.
 [Archive.vue](src/pages/Archive.vue) the archive index page, then there are the error pages constrained to [static/](static).
 The sitemap files are linked to by a .htaccess.

+Almost all content is pulled from resume.json, a [JSON Resume](https://jsonresume.org/) file.

 ## License

 The source code within this repository is licensed under the [GPLv3](LICENSE).